amit-sides/Updater/README.md

 ## Quick Usage

+The guides assume that `python3` is the python 3 interpreter and that it is included in PATH.
+If you installed the `py` launcher, replace `python3` with `py -3`.

 To quickly set up an update server and create your software's setup file, see the `Setup` and `Usage` sections in `Server\README.md`.

 ## Autor Comment